Fines, Fees & Borrowing Schedule

 The patron is responsible for the item until it reaches a DCL library.
 DCL is not responsible for these items.

 The replacement fee for library materials shall be the full retail value of the materials, as recorded in the library database or in Books in Print

 .
 DCL does not accept replacement copies or donations in lieu of payment.

 8 1/2" x 11" and 8 1/2" x 14"

 Black & white: 10 cents per page and 20 cents per page double-sided.

 Color: $1 per page and $2 per page double-sided.

 11" x 17"

-The library will FAX from the Highlands Ranch, Lone Tree, Parker, Philip S. Miller and Roxborough locations.
-Fee is $1.50 per page.
-The library cannot accept incoming Faxes and cannot send international Faxes.
+The library sends faxes from the Highlands Ranch, Lone Tree, Parker, Philip S. Miller and Roxborough locations.
+The fee is $1.50 per page.
+The library cannot accept incoming faxes and cannot send international faxes.